YACS-RCOS/docs/api/usage.md

 ## Welcome

 Welcome to the Yacs API documentation!
+Please note that currently this api only works on the beta for Yacs.
+Here is the link to the beta website for RPI if you would like to try it out [https://rpi.yacs.io/](https://rpi.yacs.io/)

 The Yacs API fully implements [JSON-API v1](http://jsonapi.org/), a specification for creating RESTful APIs in JSON.
 It's basically GraphQL on JSON.